 - Transform the learner experience - Expand innovative approaches to customized, deliberate and interprofessional educational experiences

 - Evaluate educational effectiveness - Increase education outcomes research and publication

 Resources for Mass General Educators

 The Mass General Executive Committee on Teaching & Education (ECOTE) sponsors a portfolio of tools, programs and resources to help Mass General clinicians in their roles as teachers, innovators and educational scientists.
 All Mass General clinician educators are eligible for these offerings, from all health professions.
-In addition to deliberately being interprofessional, these resources are also intended to be relevant regardless of the setting in which you commonly teach (example: bedside vs. classroom) and regardless of the developmental stage of the learners you may teach (example: entry-level student, novice trainee, experienced practicing staff).
+In addition to deliberately being interprofessional, these resources are also intended to be relevant regardless of the setting in which you commonly teach (for example, bedside vs. classroom) and regardless of the developmental stage of the learners you may teach (for example, entry-level student, novice trainee, experienced practicing staff).